 In the past, a weak or leaking mitral valve was treated with medication or replaced using artificial material or bioprosthetic tissue.
 Today, you have other options, including robotic minimally invasive mitral valve repair, that avoids open heart surgery.
-Dr. Harris is the only surgeon in the Mississippi-Arkansas-Louisiana region who performs this operation.
+Dr. Harris is the only surgeon in Mississippi who performs this operation.

 Watch our Ask The Expert episodes with WLBT on Heart Health here: